Lunedor/The_Writer/README.md

 *Or you can download .exe file of [alpha release](https://github.com/Lunedor/The_Writer/releases/tag/Alpha) and start to app without needing installation.*

+***Please note that the app stores preferences, theme data, folder paths, and API keys in JSON files.
+Additionally, uploaded images will be saved for serving.
+The JSON files will be stored in C:\Users\UserName\AppData\Roaming\\.the-writer, and images will be stored in the \images folder in the same directory.***

 ## Keyboard Shortcut List